andreacappelletti97/cloudsimplus_hw1/README.md

        5|SUCCESS| 4|   0|        4| 5|        4|      20000|          4|      120|       137|      17
 -----------------------------------------------------------------------------------------------------
 ```

+As we can see, for each Cloudlets that have been allocated into a different locality from the request origin,
+there is a penalty in terms of latency to pay.
+Indeed, the StartTime takes 120seconds (this penalty includes both forwarding and returning latency and
+it is set as a submissionDelay just for implementation convenience).

+To this penalty we have to sum the execution time of the Cloudlet.
+The result is really inefficient.

-This is the result of the simulation obtained with the broker policy of allocation that takes into
+Now let's look at the result of the simulation obtained with the broker policy of allocation that takes into
 account the locality of the datacenter and the Cloudlet origin.

 ```